 Unable to open server connection due to a security update.

-If you use Exchange Control Panel (ECP) to view the mobile daevice details or if you collect a synchronization log for the device, you get the following error message:
+If you use the Exchange admin center to view the mobile device details or if you collect a synchronization log for the device, you get the following error message:

 The Access set by

 column will contain additional info such as the following:

 For steps that Office 365 admins can use to identify this issue in the Exchange admin center, see the "More Information" section.

 When a mobile device acts in a manner that can adversely affect Exchange Online service performance, the device is put into an Access Denied

 state for a short time.
 For example, this occurs if a device sends too many identical sync commands to the service for a particular folder in a very short period.